Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 ---

-Here is your rewritten section, focusing on the binary format and header structure of `.rcur` files, while preserving the original description of `.rccapp`:

----

 ## 📁 Roblox Custom Cursor File Extensions

 Roblox Custom Cursor defines and uses several custom file extensions to structure its runtime and launcher behavior: